 We’ve seen far too many website projects end in disaster - or hit some serious bumps along the way - because the client just didn’t know what they needed to plan for.
+Did they need a website designer, superior SEO strategy, or a copywriting agency?
 That’s why we’ve put together this guide, to help you think through some of the key issues and make sure your website project goes smoothly, first time.

 1) What’s your budget?

 Website projects can spiral out of control far too easily if they’re not carefully managed.
 Knowing how much money you have to start with will help you make the most of that budget as you go along.
 It will also help you make decisions about things like whether you choose a templated site or a bespoke one, for example, or whether you use stock images or have personalised ones done.

 The majority of websites will follow certain standard protocols, but there are some things that can make them a little more complex.
 For example, if you have a shop element or want to offer online courses, you may need extra functionality.
 This could impact everything from which platform you choose to how much the project will cost and who is experienced to help you achieve your goals.

 3) Who’s going to do the website content?

 A website includes various different elements: the design, the copy (ie words), the images and the build itself (which may be done using a template as a base or by coding a bespoke site).
 And then there are extras such as videos or animations.
 Some companies will be able to provide the whole package, others will only do one or two.
 So for example, don’t assume that because you’ve engaged someone to “make you a website” they’ll automatically be an effective copywriter.

 4) What does your sitemap need to look like?